 A worker is entitled to at least two days off every seven days.
 One day is regular leave and the other is a rest day.
 Over the weekend, an uninterrupted rest period of 35 hours ( 11-hour daily rest period and 24 hours for Sunday ) must be granted and include the period from 11pm on Saturday to 11pm on Sunday.
 In certain industries, employers may determine the regular day off.

 Employees also must have a rest period of at least 11 hours between shifts.
-However, effective March 1, 2018, employees can be asked to work 12 days in a row and work shifts with only eight hours of rest in between.
+However, effective March 1, 2018, employees can be asked to work 12 days in a row and work shifts with only eight hours of rest in between, provided that the period of eleven hours is maintained for an average of two weeks.
 Employers must get approval from the appropriate federal agencies and their employees in order to do so.

 If an unexpected event or emergency leads an employer to suspend a worker’s regular weekly day off or annual or holiday leave, the worker must be paid twice his or her usual wage for the canceled leave and provided with compensatory time off.
 The employer must file a report with local authorities within 24 hours of the leave suspension explaining the reasons for it.
 Articles 15a.